pdp10/sbpipe/README.md

 ##### simulate
 Using CopasiUI:

 - Tick the flag _executable_ in the Time Course Task.
 - Select a report template for the Time Course Task.
 - Save the report with the model name replacing the extension .cps with .csv.

 ##### single or double parameter scan
 Using CopasiUI:

 - Tick the flag _executable_ in the Parameter Scan Task.
-- Select a report template for the Paramete Scan Task.
+- Select a report template for the Parameter Scan Task.
 - Save the report with the model name replacing the extension .cps with .csv.

 ##### param-estim
 Using CopasiUI:

 - Tick the flag _executable_ in the Parameter Estimation Task.
 - Select the report template for the Parameter Estimation Task.
 - Save the report with the model name replacing the extension .cps with .csv.